-Step 4: Great treatment and compliance
+Step 3: Great treatment and compliance

-Step 5: Take good care of your feet
+Step 4: Take good care of your feet

 After all it’s your feet that “keep you going” and ensure that you stay connected and mobile.
 We all know that to stay in good shape we should brush our teeth and wash our hands regularly during the day.
-Similarly you should take good care of your feet, using a balming cream or a natural spray such as FunghiClear™.
+Similarly you should take good care of your feet and toenails, using a balming cream or a natural spray such as FunghiClear®.